ObolNetwork/lido-charon-distributed-validator-node/README.md

 7. Save and close the `.env` file.

 > [!IMPORTANT]
-> You will need a `.charon/` folder from a completed DKG present to complete the setup of this repo.
+> You will need a `.charon/` folder from a completed DKG ceremony present in this repo to complete the remaining setup of the node.

 Finally, to run the node run the following command.